Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 Being a K-pop idol comes with massive riches and Taeyang surely doesn’t shy away from flaunting them!
 Let’s take a look at some of his luxury possessions:

-- Lexus LC500: Taeyang owns a stunning red Lexus, which comes at a whopping price of around USD 95,000 (INR 78 lakh approx.).
+- Lexus LC500: Taeyang owns a stunning red Lexus, which comes at a whopping price of around USD 95,000 (RM442k approx.).
 With a sleek design, an advanced safety system as well as a powerful engine, the automobile is crafted to perfection.

 - Richard Mille watches: The Swiss watchmaking brand seems to be a hit among K-pop stars, with everyone from BTS members as well as Taeyang flaunting their exquisite pieces.
-The BIGBANG hitmaker reportedly owns a Richard Mille watch that costs a thumping USD 192,000 (INR 1 crore approx.) –almost double his Lexus.
+The BIGBANG hitmaker reportedly owns a Richard Mille watch that costs a thumping USD 192,000 (RM894k approx.) –almost double his Lexus.
 He also reportedly owns a customised Rolex Day Date Presidential watch having diamonds embedded in it.
-It can typically cost around USD 40,000 (INR 33 lakh approx.).
+It can typically cost around USD 40,000 (RM186k approx.).

 - Artworks: While we don’t know whether Taeyang is an art connoisseur or not, the artist owns a very expensive curation by Korean-American artist Nam June Paik.
-It is believed to be worth over USD 500,000 (INR 4 crore approx.).
+It is believed to be worth over USD 500,000 (RM2.3 million approx.).

 Shop Richard Mille watches here